Bed Bug Heat Treatment

 Bed bugs differ from other insects due to their extreme resistance to certain pest control products.
 Though some chemical treatments provide effective results, they only work if you can locate all the bed bugs in your home.
 Therefore, Pest Solutions fights bed bugs in the best way it knows how: with heat treatment.
 Thanks to the Titan Propane 3000, we can target the entire infestation in your home without applying harmful pesticides.

 The Titan Propane 3000 is an effective bed bug eliminator, using 500,000 BTUs for maximum heat power.
 It treats bed bugs and other invasive pests within a 3,000-square-foot space and helps eliminate infestations in apartments and residential homes.
-Adult and juvenile bed bugs die after 90 minutes when they're exposed to 113-degree temperatures; they die within 20 minutes at 118 degrees.
-At higher temperatures, the eggs are completely destroyed after 90 minutes.
+Adult and juvenile bed bugs die after 23 minutes when they're exposed to 141-degree fahrenheit temperatures and the eggs will die after 60 minutes at 141-degree fahrenheit temperatures.

 Pest Solutions Treats Bed Bugs at the Source